 - L. Any audit information, including the Audit Packet, may be provided to the Company via email, US Postal Service, or overnight delivery, unless otherwise specified by the Commission and/or Staff (e.g. certified mail).
-GVNW must maintain written documentation to support that the Company received the information (e.g. delivery of Audit Packet via email will be accompanied by a "Read or Receipt Notification," delivery confirmation for overnight delivery, etc.). - M. A week before the Initial Audit Packet DRs or other DR is due, send a reminder email to the Company.
+GVNW must maintain written documentation to support that the Company received the information (e.g. delivery of Audit Packet via email will be accompanied by a "Read or Receipt Notification," delivery confirmation for overnight delivery, etc.). - M. A week before the Initial Audit Packet DRs are due, and 2 days before other DRs are due, send a reminder email to the Company. - N. Obtain, through a written, signed, and verified DRs, confirmation for any information relied on by the auditor for an audit finding, to include, but not limited to: (a) additional information requested; (b) information informally agreed upon that the Company will provide; and (c) confirmation the information will be provided within the next seven (7) business days. - O. Extensions of Time: the DR process Information (Initial Audit Packet Attachment A) must advise that if requested information cannot be provided by the due date, the Company must request, in writing, an extension from the auditor.
+The request for extension must include: - 1.
+Identification of information that cannot be provided; - 2.
+An explanation of why the information cannot be provided; and - 3.
+The additional number of days the Company is seeking for extension.

-- N. Obtain, through a written, signed, and verified DRs, confirmation for any information relied on by the auditor for an audit finding, to include, but not limited to: (a) additional information requested; (b) information informally agreed upon that the Company will provide; and (c) confirmation the information will be provided within the next seven (7) business days. - O. Extensions of Time: the DR process Information (Initial Audit Packet Attachment A) must advise that if requested information cannot be provided by the due date, the Company must request, in writing, an extension from the auditor.
-The request for extension must include: identification of information that cannot be provided, an explanation of why the information cannot be provided, and the additional number of days the Company is seeking an extension for.
-An Extension of Time should not exceed seven (7) business days.
+The Extension of Time should not exceed seven (7) business days.
 The Company must be advised that if it fails to meet the due date and does not request a second Extension of Time, the auditor may file a Motion to Compel with the Commission.